Rodaviva29/StripeCord/README.md

 ## Features

-1. Force Link Users to a E-mail with a Command;
+1. Force Link Users to an E-mail with a Command;
-2. Users themselfs can Link their E-mail with a Command;
+2. Users themselfs can Link their E-mail with a Command or w/ a Message Button;
 3. Admin Command to Check the Status of the Subscription from Stripe;
-4. Configure the name of the commands, the time the check will execute and more with `.env` file.
+4. Configure the name of the commands, the time the check will execute and + with `.env` file and `config/plans.js`.
+5. Support for different Discord Roles for Different Plans and Stripe Subscriptions.
+(Plan ID, price_XXX)

 ## Wiki / Documentation